 You may not compete with Amazon or other PL sellers for these new ASINS; at least not at first.
 But you can still use Amazon’s price as reference.
 Or check the top selected products page to find new potential competitors.

 If you don’t already have a website of your own to help sell your product, don’t waste any time building one.
 Whether you’ve registered your brand on Amazon or not, there’s no reason to sell exclusively on Amazon.
 Unless you signed up for Own Brands, of course.

 As more and more people sign up to Own Brands, Amazon’s brand family grows.
 So, more PL sellers will go toe-to-toe with Amazon.
 To outlast your competitors, you need a strategy for scalable sales.
 But you can’t have it if Amazon is your only sales channel and source of income.

 In the meantime, make sure your customer service can cope with a rise in queries as sales pick up, without compromising on quality of service.
 Luckily, the Voice of the Customer dashboard can help pinpoint buyer issues in a flash.

-That’s it for today, but please follow our blog for our next post in the series, where we’ll go into a bit more detail about pricing and advertising for private label on Amazon.
+That’s it for today, but please follow our blog for our next post in the series, where we’ll go into a bit more detail about pricing and Advertising is a means of communication … More for private label on Amazon.
 Until then, stay tuned for our Prime Day Prep post with last-minute tips to boost your PL sales.